nexpy/nexpy/doc/source/pythongui.rst

     fastest varying dimension, which should be of size 3 or 4, contains the RGB(A) values for each pixel.
 By convention, the first pixel is in the upper-left corner, rather than the lower-left.

+**View Data**
+    Provides a tabular view of the selected item, whether it is a group or a field.
+All the metadata associated with the item, including any attributes, are displayed.
+For multidimensional data, a 10 x 10 slab of values is displayed, with spin boxes to select the slab coordinates.

 **Add Data**
     Adds data to the selected tree item.
 If the selected item is a group, the